Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Suitability to Your Subject

 There are plenty of environmental portrait location clichés.
-You seem them used even if they have no relationship to the subject.
+You see them used even if they have no relationship to the subject.

 These are places that photographers go when they have no idea where else to go.
 That’s because most of them are open and available to the public, though abandoned buildings are often on private property.
 I’m not saying that these locations are inherently bad.

-They're only bad if they have no relation to your subject.
+They’re only bad for environmental portraits if they have no relation to your subject.

 Taking a model and putting him against a brick wall doesn’t necessarily tell you anything about the subject.
 I know, because I’ve taken this kind of photograph before.